 Proof of Scholarships: AB 540 students who have won a scholarship must ensure the school is aware of their scholarship to avoid having to pay their full tuition prior to the fee payment deadlines.
 Submit a copy of the congratulatory scholarship award letter, including their student ID to Financial Aid Office TEN DAYS prior to the payment deadline.
 Speak to Rose A. or Nancy J.

-Once the scholarship check arrives & is processed, tuition and fees will be paid first.
-Any amount after tuition will be sent to the student.
+Once the scholarship check arrives & is processed, tuition and fees will be paid.
+Any amount above tuition will be sent to the student.
 If scholarship does not cover full amount of fees, the balance due must be paid before school begins.

-Incoming Students attending their orientation should bring a copy of their AB 540 affidavit to the Bursar’s window when paying fees to ensure resident fees are charged (ie., will include the non-resident fee exemption).
+Incoming Students should bring a copy of their AB 540 affidavit to the Bursar’s window when paying fees to ensure fees charged will include the non-resident fee exemption.
 Otherwise, students could be charged non-resident fees.

 - Pay Full Tuition All At Once: Pay full fees prior to signing up for classes.

 Questions about CA Dream Act, AB540 Status or Scholarships???
 Contact Nancy Jodaitis 415.338.6879 firstname.lastname@example.org OR Rose Carmona 415.338.2588 email@example.com